EASTinphectiON/EASTinphectiON.github.io/README.md

 # EASTinphectiON.github.io

-Looking to Mentor with an Earn as you Learn moto
+<html> Looking to Mentor with an Earn as you Learn moto

 For more information please refer to "T.A.P."
 Or TAP ....and its various Division and Ventures